Feria (festival): In France

 In France, the word was often used to refer to a series of bullfights.
-In the southwestern and southeastern parts of France, people quickly confounded taurine feria and festival.
+In the south and southwestern parts of France, people quickly confounded taurine feria and festival.
 Gascon towns have organized this movement over the past forty years.
 Thus, the Fêtes de Dax, officially became the Feria de Dax, thus breaking with the Spanish meaning and tradition.
 The popularity of these feasts and the media coverage that was made favored the substitution of the word fêtes by feria.
 Many municipalities - including those who hold no bullfight - as well have renamed their annual patron saint's festivals into ferias.
 And current usage followed.
 However, in Mont-de-Marsan as in Bayonne, the summer festive week continues to be called respectively Fêtes de la Madeleine and Fêtes de Bayonne.
 The feria de Nîmes (Pentecost Feria and Harvest Feria) are currently the largest ferias in France.
 The Pentecost Feria attracts nearly a million visitors over six days.